Israel At War FAQs

 Hamas has never respected ceasefires but has rather used them to regroup.
 So, while the appeal of a ceasefire is understandable, a ceasefire will not bring peace for Israelis or Palestinians.

-Israel’s fight against Hamas will continue until all the remaining hostages are found, liberated and returned home and until the capability of Hamas to perpetrate even one more attack against Israel and its people is destroyed.
+Israel’s fight against Hamas will continue until all the remaining hostages are found, liberated and returned home alive or dead, and until the capability of Hamas to perpetrate even one more attack against Israel and its people is destroyed.

 Hamas continues to refuse to release the hostages until its demands have been met including a full Israeli withdrawal from Gaza; in essence an Israeli surrender.